MM2-0/Kvaesitso/docs/docs/developer-guide/plugins/plugin-types/weather.md

 There are two types of locations:

-- <a href="/reference/plugins/sdk/de.mm20.launcher2.sdk.weather/-weather-location/-lat-lon/index.html" target="_blank">`WeatherLocation.LatLon`</a>: use this when your weather service identifies locations by their geo coordinates.
+- <a href="/reference/plugins/sdk/de.mm20.launcher2.sdk.weather/-weather-location/-lat-lon/index.html" target="_blank">`WeatherLocation.LatLon`</a>: use this if your weather service identifies locations by their geo coordinates.
-- <a href="/reference/plugins/sdk/de.mm20.launcher2.sdk.weather/-weather-location/-id/index.html" target="_blank">`WeatherLocation.Id`</a>: use this when your weather service has an internal ID system to identify locations.
+- <a href="/reference/plugins/sdk/de.mm20.launcher2.sdk.weather/-weather-location/-id/index.html" target="_blank">`WeatherLocation.Id`</a>: use this if your weather service has an internal ID system to identify locations.

 ## Featch weather data